BROMLEY HEATH VIADUCT WORKS

-From 23 July 2017, Bromley Heath Viaduct will undergo a maintenance programme to strengthen the 1960s structure and provide improvements for cyclists and pedestrians.
-This project is currently due to last for 52 weeks.
+Bromley Heath Viaduct is undergoing a maintenance programme to strengthen the 1960s structure and provide improvements for cyclists and pedestrians.
+This project is due to last for 52 weeks.
 The essential maintenance of the viaduct structure as well as improvements to widen the shared footpath for cyclists and pedestrians will be combined, which means that the total maximum time required on site would be one year rather than two.

 The cycle ambition scheme on the Bromley Heath Viaduct includes:

 - Widening the southern viaduct by 2 meters by constructing a cantilever composite bridge.

 • A wider new path will help to increase capacity and reduce incidents between path users.

 • A barrier between the path and the carriageway, which will reduce the risk of collisions with vehicles.

 • The scheme will provide a high standard and safer shared use facility and two way path.

 The extent of the work requires the southern viaduct to be closed to all traffic for the duration of the project.
 A crossover and road link has been created for the duration of the work and the current four lanes have reduced to one lane in each direction on the A4174.